-Full Year - 1 humanities credit (Advanced Placement)
+Full Year - 1 Arts/Humanities credit (Advanced Placement)

 The AP Psychology class is a one-year course designed to give students a working knowledge of the theories and key concepts of each of the major subfields as well as expose students to many of the contributing psychologists and significant research studies, both historical and current, that have shaped our understanding of behavior and mental processes.
 The class will train students to apply psychological principles and understand connections between ideas and theories and leave students with an appreciation of the scientific methods and ethical procedures that produce such knowledge.
-This course covers a wide array of fascinating subjects: from the history of the discipline to how we develop over our lifetimes; from dreams and hypnosis to how we function within groups; from thinking and language to who we are as individuals.
-Our journey into the world of psychology will take us all the way from the basic chemistry of our nervous system to the workings of our mind, and to our relationships with others in complex social settings.
+This course covers nine units of study: Scientific Foundations of Psychology, Biological Bases of Behavior, Sensation and Perception, Learning, Cognitive Psychology, Developmental Psychology, Motivation, Emotion and Personality, Clinical Psychology, and Social Psychology.
 Students are required to take the AP exam in May.
 All AP exams have a cost associated with them.